Differential equations for the recurrence coefficients of semi-classical orthogonal polynomials and their relation to the Painlev\'e equations via the geometric approach: Introduction

-In this paper we present a general procedure for answering the questions above in the differential case using the geometric approach.
+In this paper we present a general procedure for answering the questions above in the differential case using a geometric approach.
 While the geometric theory is well-documented in the literature, this paper is intended as a self-contained guide to the relevant techniques for use by researchers to whom such identification problems are of interest, but for whom the geometric theory may be new.
-For this reason, this paper includes detailed exposition of the background material and comprehensive illustrations of the calculation techniques, as well as data from \cite{KajNouYam:2017:GAOPE} and \cite{DFS19} necessary for some of the results.
+For this reason, this paper includes a detailed exposition of the background material and comprehensive illustrations of the calculation techniques, as well as data from \cite{KajNouYam:2017:GAOPE} and \cite{DFS19} necessary for some of the results.
 While the examples we consider come from the theory of orthogonal polynomials, we emphasise that the procedure is applicable to any system of differential equations suspected to be reducible to one of the Painlev\'e equations.
+We are essentially considering the question of which Painlev\'e equation a given second-order equation with the Painlev\'e property is equivalent to, which is sometimes referred to as the ``Painlev\'e equivalence problem'' \cite{Cla19}.
+In cases where the equation can be written as a pair of first-order first-degree differential equations, our approach is applicable and solves the problem.